 You can create user-defined functions (UDFs) in your code, and Snowpark can push your code to the server, where the code can operate on the data.

-You can write functions in the same language that you use to write your client code (for example, by using anonymous functions in Scala).
+You can write functions in the same language that you use to write your client code (for example, by using anonymous functions in Scala or by using lambda functions in Python).
 To use these functions to process data in the Snowflake database, you define and call user-defined functions (UDFs) in your custom code.

 Snowpark automatically pushes the custom code for UDFs to the Snowflake database.
 When you call the UDF in your client code, your custom code is executed on the server (where the data is).
 You don’t need to transfer the data to your client in order to execute the function on the data.